 A rectovaginal fistula may be simple, with a diameter of less than 2.5 cm in the lower and middle vagina, or complex, measuring greater than 2.5 cm in the upper part of the vagina.

 A rectovaginal fistula is typically diagnosed with a physical examination of the vagina.
 During this examination, the doctor will also check for infection, abscesses, and the occurrence of any tumors.
 An examination of the rectum may also be necessary, depending on the size and location of the fistula.

 If the fistula cannot be found with a physical examination, several other tests can be used to confirm the diagnosis, including contrast tests, ultrasounds, and more.

 Meet Your Doctors

-The plastic and reconstructive surgeons at SuperGroup, PLLC bring years of experience treating tough pathologies and extreme cases.
+The reconstructive surgeons at SuperGroup, PLLC bring years of experience treating tough pathologies and extreme cases.
 In particular, we are known for our work in rectovaginal fistula repair.
 We treat patients from throughout Texas and always make it our top priority to provide the patient with total confidence in the quality of their treatment.